craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 # Preamble
 In the game of RHoD, a character's Equipment are their second avenue of versatility, allowing characters to soften their weaknesses and capitalize on their strengths.
-Equipment is any item that has a mechanical effect.
+Equipment is any item that has a defined mechanical effect - while most any item could be used by "thinking outside the box", Equipment additionally has a .